Elias Disney: Farming, fiddling and work on the railroad

 Disney worked on his father's new farm until 1884, when he left to find another job.
 He was hired in a railroad machine shop for the Kansas Pacific Railroad (one of his co-workers was Walter Chrysler), then he joined the railroad crew building the Union Pacific line through Colorado.
 After the railroad contract was over, he became a professional fiddle player in Denver.
 Again he was unsuccessful, and he returned to his father's farm.

-Teaching and marriage

-His sister Annie would become a teacher at the Beaver Bank School located adjacent to the family farms starting in 1884.
-Elias would sometimes fill in as a substitute teacher for his sister, and there he started to get to know and eventually develop a relationship with one of her students, Flora Call.
-After she graduated, Flora's parents would sell their land in Ellis and move to Acron, Florida, with Disney following suit wanting to be with Flora.
-Elias and Flora were married in Acron on January 1, 1888.
-Their marriage license was the first license ever issued by Lake County.

 Hotelier, mailman and orange-growing

-Disney and his wife would move to Daytona Beach and manage the Halifax Hotel during the "tourist season of 1888" but left when the owner no longer needed a manager and kicked the two out of their rooms.
-They would have a son, Herbert, in December 1888.
-He also worked for a short time as a mailman in Kissimmee, Florida, close to the eventual site of Walt Disney World.
+Disney also worked for a short time as a mailman in Kissimmee, Florida, close to the eventual site of Walt Disney World.
 Disney also attempted to make a career as an orange grower in Kissimmee, buying 160 acre, but he was unsuccessful.
 After this he would decide to move to Chicago, leaving Florida during the late spring of 1890.
 Although frequently unsuccessful at self-employment, Disney's entrepreneurial tendencies were passed on to his son Walt.